nutritrace Svelte Themes

 • Audio is recognized on-device.
 Android uses the system speech recognizer; the PWA uses your browser's Web Speech API.
 The audio itself never leaves your device.

-• The text transcript is sent to your configured AI provider (Claude/OpenAI/Gemini) for parsing.
-This is the only network call to a third-party service.
+• The text transcript is sent to your configured AI provider for parsing — this is the only network call to a third-party service.
+If you point the OpenAI-compatible provider at a local model (Ollama, LM Studio, LocalAI, llama.cpp), nothing leaves your network at all.

 • Food matching is local-first.
 Your saved foods, meals, recipes, and diary are searched on your own server first.
 Open Food Facts is only queried as a fallback for foods not in your library.